 The violet drink made a brief appearance at Starbucks in 2017 when Lady Gaga introduced colorful drinks for her “Cups of Kindness” campaign.
 While the Pink Drink stayed on the permanent menu, the Violet drink is still around, you just have to ask for it.

 Personally, the Violet Drink is my favorite of all the colored drinks.
 It’s sweet, it’s tart, and it’s a vibrant color.
 Who doesn’t like vibrant colors?

 - 1/2 - 1 tsp Green Coffee Bean Powder,

 - 1 cup sugar

-- 1/4 cup ginger, peeled and chopped into chunks
+- 1/4 cup fresh ginger, loosely packed, peeled and chopped into chunks

 - Pour through a fine sieve and discard the chunks of ginger.

-- Remove tea bags from the steeped tea and pour into a 2 quart or larger pitcher.
+- Remove tea bags from the steeped tea and pour into a 2 quart pitcher.